Automatic Application Identification

 [ProcessToApplicationMapping] # App name for C:\Dir\my.exe is "MyApp" ^C:\\DIR\\my\.exe$ = MyApp # App name for all executables in "C:\Program Files\Windows Defender" is "Windows Defender" ^%ProgramFiles%\\Windows Defender\\.+\.exe$ = Windows Defender

 This configuration option also allows you to override uberAgent’s default mapping.
-Let us take Microsoft Office as an example. uberAgent, by default, groups all Office 2016 processes like WINWORD.EXE and EXCEL.EXE into the application Microsoft Office 2016.
+Let us take Microsoft Office as an example. uberAgent, by default, groups all Office processes like

 [ProcessToApplicationMapping] ^%ProgramFiles(x86)%\\Microsoft Office\\root\\Office16\\EXCEL\.EXE$ = Microsoft Excel 2016 ^%ProgramFiles(x86)%\\Microsoft Office\\root\\Office16\\WINWORD\.EXE$ = Microsoft Word 2016